phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 simulate({method=>"ssa", t_end=>1000, n_steps=>500})
 ~~~

-Go to `simulation` and click `Run`.
-What happens to CheY phosphorylation?
-(Note: you can deselect `AllLigand` to make the plots clearer for phosphorylated CheY)
+Save your file, then go to `simulation` and click `Run`.
+What happens to the concentration of phosphorylated CheY? (**Note:** you can deselect `AllLigand` to make the plot of the concentration of phosphorylated CheY easier to see.)

+Try the following few different values for `k_add`: 0.01, 0.03, 0.05, 0.1, 0.3, 0.5.
+What do these changing `k_add` values represent in the simulation?
+How does the system respond to the different values?

+All of your simulation results are stored in the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/TIME/` directory in your computer.
+Rename the directory with the `k_add` values instead of the time of running for simplicity.

 You will observe that CheY phosphorylation drops gradually first, instead of the instantaneous sharp drop as we add lots of ligand at once.
 That means, with the ligand concentration increases, the cell is able to continuously lower the tumbling frequency.

-Try different values for `k_add`: 0.01, 0.03, 0.05, 0.1, 0.3, 0.5.
-What do different `k_add` values imply?
-How does the system respond to the different values - what are some common trends and some differences?

-All simulation results are stored in the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/TIME/` directory in your computer.
-Rename the directory with the `k_add` values instead of the time of running for simplicity.

 <!--
 Please make sure have dependencies installed: